wudaudau/SR_get-values/README.md

 ## Steps

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 1. Start the server via [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/wudaudau/SR_get-values/main)
-2. Wait till the server is ready.
+1. Wait till the server is ready.

 <img src="img/img01.png">

-3. Upload txt files in to the `files` folder
+1. Upload txt files in to the `files` folder
-  3a.
-Click on the `files` folder
+  1. Click on the `files` folder
-  3b.
-On the up-right of the screen, click [Upload] Button to add all txt files.
+  1. On the up-right of the screen, click [Upload] Button to add all txt files.
-  3c.
-Wait till all files have been uploaded.
+  1. Wait till all files have been uploaded.
-4. Run the script in the `get values.ipynb`
+1. Run the script in the `get values.ipynb`
-  4a.
-Go back to the main directory by clicking the folder icon around the up-left conor.
+  1. Go back to the main directory by clicking the folder icon around the up-left conor.
-  4b.
-Click on the `get values.ipynb` to open it
+  1. Click on the `get values.ipynb` to open it
-  4c.
-Run all the cells by clicking on the tool bar: `Cell/Run all cee` 4d.
-The result should be found in the end of the file.
+  1. Run all the cells by clicking on the tool bar: `Cell/Run all cee`
+  1. The result should be found in the end of the file.